ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/content-as-data/pages-data.md

 ## Table of Contents

-Additionally for markdown pages, you can add a frontmatter property called `tocHeading` that will read all the HTML heading tags that match that number, and provide a subset of data, useful for generated a table of contents.
+Additionally for markdown pages, you can add a frontmatter property called `tocHeading` that will read all the HTML heading tags that match that number, and provide that as a subset of the data object.
+This is most useful for generating the table of contents for a page.

 Taking our previous example, if we were to configure this for `<h2>` tags: